Fiona A. White: E-contact and short-term bias reduction

 White has also developed and evaluated a new lab-based version of E-contact which involves participants text chatting in a synchronous 15-minute online interaction with an outgroup member.
 This new short-form version of E-contact is also theoretically-framed by integrating Allport's facilitating conditions of contact and dual identity recategorization, and has received significant empirical support across multiple social and cultural contexts: amongst sexual minorities; Protestants and Catholics in Northern Ireland; mentally healthy people and people with schizophrenia; and Turkish and Kurdish peoples.

 A refocusing on the 'intergroup' nature of prejudice

 White's research adopts an intergroup perspective to prejudice, where both ingroup and outgroup voices need be included in interventions in order to successfully reduce intergroup tensions and conflicts.

+'The School That Tried to End Racism' (TSTTTER)

+In 2021, White led a three-week school program showcased in the Australian Broadcasting Corporation (ABC) show 'The School That Tried to End Racism' where students engaged in teacher-led classroom activities and conversations which included: stereotyping as an antecedent to racism; cardboard cut-out friends; the stolen generation; understanding the complexity of an Australian identity; media misrepresentation in Australia; and racial jokes as a form of casual racism.
+The show received national coverage and great interest from school leaders across Australia.
+TSTTTER was nominated for the 2021 Australian Academy of Cinema and Television Arts Awards (AACTA) and 2022 Logie Awards for the most outstanding factual or documentary program.